-Vitamin C is useful in protecting against infectious diseases like the common cold or the flu.
-Taking a daily dose of 1000mg is suggested for prevention.
-But what happens if you get a cold?
-You should definitely increase your vitamin C. Below is our recommendation for how to take vitamin C when you have contracted a cold or flu:
+Vitamin C is useful in protecting against infectious diseases like the common cold or flu, and any other infectious disease.
+Taking a daily dose of at least 1000mg is suggested for prevention.
+But what happens if you get an infection?
+You should definitely increase your vitamin C. Below is our recommendation for how to take vitamin C when you have contracted a cold, the flu, or other infection:

 • Take zinc 50mg daily.

 Vitamin C has many benefits beyond supporting the immune system.
 As mentioned earlier, there has been extensive research on the benefits of vitamin C in preventing and even aiding in the treatment of cardiovascular disease.
 Vitamin C protects against cardiovascular disease in the following ways: It alters triglyceride metabolism, helps to strengthen arterial walls, prevents oxidation of low-density lipoproteins and may reduce blood pressure.